shivamchoudhary/w4119/hmwk3/README.txt

 -> semantics

 *Additional Implementations
-can accept input in mixed format like Showrt,showrt etc
+1) Can accept input in mixed format like Showrt,showrt etc
+2) Can autocomplete the commands,provides rich help interface,seriously try it